bsdjhb/kdbg/README.md

 Filename | Description
 --- | ---
-chelsio | Commands for use with the cxgb(4) and cxgbe(4) drivers (Chelsio T3/T4/T5 NICs).
-Requires gdb6.
-dot.gdbinit.kernel | Older scripts from the main source tree.
+build | Wrapper script to configure and build gdb from git using the same setup as the devel/gdb port. chelsio | Commands for use with the cxgb(4) and cxgbe(4) drivers (Chelsio T3/T4/T5 NICs).
+Requires gdb6. dot.gdbinit.kernel | Older scripts from the main source tree.
 My plan is to eventually move useful scripts out of here to gdb6 and remove this. dot.gdbinit.paths | See above.